Create your first Azure Service Fabric application

 Service Fabric provides SDKs for building services on Linux in both .NET Core and Java.
-In this tutorial, we look at how to create an application for Linux and build a service using C# (.NET Core).
+In this tutorial, we look at how to create an application for Linux and build a service using C# on .NET Core 2.0.

 Before you get started, make sure that you have set up your Linux development environment.
 If you are using Mac OS X, you can set up a Linux one-box environment in a virtual machine using Vagrant.